hywing/hywing/README.md

 🐵 I'm working on IoT Stuff

-👀 I'm good at rtos、Linux、Windows programming
+👀 I'm good at RTOS、Linux、Windows programming

 🔔 I'd like to do something for fun such as auto pilot、robot、industrial automation